“You... are you Lucas?”

 "I don't know, but Grandma used to sing this one a lot."

-Overlapping my words came a cute singing voice in slightly clumsy English.
-That somewhat husky voice sang of the joy of meeting a destined partner.
+Overlapping my words, a cute singing voice drifted toward us.
+That slightly husky voice sang of the joy of meeting someone destined.

 Klaus, who had been listening to the song, spoke.